 Caring for our patients through community teamwork

-This service will be active from Monday 12 November, you can expect a response by the close of the second working day following submission of a query.
+This service is active you can expect a response by the close of the second working day following submission of a query.

 This MUST not be used for conditions that are urgent or life threatening.
 You may be redirected to alternative sources of medical assistance due to the nature of your query.

-Our phlebotomy appointments are now available online.
+Our blood test appointments are now available online.
 Please only book if a GP has asked you to have a blood test.

 If you think you require a blood test and you haven’t spoken to a GP.
 You can book a routine phone call with the doctor to discuss this.
 Alternatively, please use online triage.

 Need an out of hours appointment?
 Either call reception or out of hours call - 020 8939 3750

 This service is provided by Surrey Medical Network Ltd.